polarch/Spherical-Harmonic-Transform/README.md

     The distribution of points on the sphere and corresponding cubature formulae, J. Fliege and U. Maier, IMA Journal of Numerical Analysis (1999), 19 (2): 317-334

-Most of the functionality of the library is displayed in the included
-script TEST_SCRIPTS_SHT.m

 Some routines in the library evaluate Gaunt coefficients, which express the integral of the three spherical harmonics.
 These can be evaluated either